InsanityBringer/ICDP/readme.md

 described in COPYING.TXT.
 Some contributions fall either under a 3-point BSD license, or the D1X license, as described in COPYING.TXT

+FluidLite is used under the terms of the LGPL 2.1 license.
+A copy of this license can be found online at https://opensource.org/license/lgpl-2-1/